Adkirf/reservation-book/notes_reservation-book.md

 @Codebase @overview.md
 Review the folde structure in the overview.md file to follow exactly the instructions in @setup.md.
 Implement the unfinished steps by updating the necessary files and function.
 Use existing code and files whereever possible, and give suggestions when a new file would improve the overall structure.

+10. Implement userflow.md
+@Codebase @overview.md
+Review the folde structure in the overview.md file to follow exactly the instructions in @userflow.md.
+Implement the unfinished steps by updating the necessary files and function.
+Use existing code and files whereever possible, do NOT create new files, only suggest when a new file would improve the overall structure.

+11. Implement employeeflow.md
+@Codebase @overview.md
+Review the folde structure in the overview.md file to follow exactly the instructions in @employeeflow.md.
+Implement the unfinished steps by updating the necessary files and function.
+Use existing code and files whereever possible, do NOT create new files, only suggest when a new file would improve the overall structure.

+12. Implement adminflow.md
+@Codebase @overview.md

 6. Implement frontend.md
 @Codebase @overview.md
 Please review the overview and @frontend.md SOP files and work through the steps in Main Layout Component and Home Page one by one to create and update all the necessary files and functions.